sksoumik/ai_ml/README.md

 Traditionally, recommender systems are based on methods such as clustering, nearest neighbor and matrix factorization.

+**Collaborative filtering:**

+Based on past history and what other users with similar profiles preferred in the past.

+**Content-based**:

+Based on the content similarity.
+For example, "related articles".

 ### Sigmoid Kernel

 The function [`sigmoid_kernel`](https://newbedev.com/scikit_learn/modules/generated/sklearn.metrics.pairwise.sigmoid_kernel#sklearn.metrics.pairwise.sigmoid_kernel) computes the sigmoid kernel between two vectors.
 The sigmoid kernel is also known as hyperbolic tangent, or **Multilayer Perceptron**.